-Paso Robles police sergeant 'accused of tarnishing our badge,' chief says
+Paso police sergeant under investigation after allegations of ‘serious criminal act’

-A Paso Robles police sergeant has been put on leave and is the focus of a San Luis Obispo County Sheriff's Office investigation after allegations of "a serious criminal act" surfaced a month ago.
+A Paso Robles police sergeant has been placed on paid leave and is the focus of a San Luis Obispo County Sheriff's Office investigation after allegations of "a serious criminal act" surfaced a month ago.

 Sgt.
-Chris McGuire, who was hired by the Paso Robles Police Department in December 2012, was placed on administrative leave on May 9, according to Police Chief Ty Lewis.
+Chris McGuire, who was hired by the Paso Robles Police Department in December 2012, was placed on paid administrative leave on May 9, according to Police Chief Ty Lewis.

 "Regretfully, one of our own has been accused of tarnishing our badge," Lewis said in an email statement Tuesday.

 Lewis said he could not comment on specifics, but he said McGuire was placed on leave after "allegations surfaced that he may have committed a serious criminal act."
-Lewis said he immediately took those allegations to the District Attorney and Sheriff’s Office.
+Lewis said he immediately took those allegations to the district attorney and Sheriff’s Office.

 Lewis said his department is cooperating with the other agencies in their investigation.